johnpapa/angular-styleguide/README.md

 Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
 While we don't always agree, my friend Ward has certainly helped influence the ultimate evolution of this guide.

+## See the Styles in a Sample App
+While this guide explains the *what*, *why* and *how*, I find it helpful to see them in practice.
+This guide is accompanied by a sample application that follows these styles and patterns.
+You can find the [sample application (named modular) here](https://github.com/johnpapa/ng-demos) in the `modular` folder.
+Feel free to grab clone it or fork it.
+Instructions on running it are in its readme.

 ## Table of Contents

   1. [Single Responsibility](#single-responsibility)